estatewatch/estatewatch.github.io/content/blog/Retrofirst.md

 ---
 title: City of London’s ‘retrofit first’ policy comes into force
-date: 2025-06-03
+date: 2025-05-12
 ---
 ![Retrofirst logo](https://cdn.rt.emap.com/wp-content/uploads/sites/4/2019/09/30072635/retrofirsttwitter20193-2-748x499.jpg)

-A proposal by the City of London to encourage reuse of existing buildings and other circular economy measures has become policy after being approved by the Corporation’s Planning and Transportation Committee.
+A proposal by the City of London to encourage reuse of existing buildings has become policy after being approved by the Corporation’s Planning and Transportation Committee.

 The new [Planning for Sustainability Supplementary Planning Document (SPD)](https://www.cityoflondon.gov.uk/assets/Services-Environment/Planning-for-Sustainability-SPD.pdf), provides guidance on how developers should approach the City Corporation’s sustainability policies in their planning applications.